Login

 Germany offers a highly educated talent pool and one of the strongest economies in the world.
 There’s no doubt it presents a great opportunity for international expansion in Europe, but hiring remote workers in Germany isn’t always straightforward.

 The local employment laws are complex and can be difficult to navigate without expert support.
 And while we usually recommend the Employer of Record (EOR) model to overcome global employment challenges, Germany’s EOR legislation does have certain restrictions that may create unique obstacles for your business.
+It's paramount you partner with a qualified EOR service that understands German labor law regarding working hours, employee benefits, and annual leave.

 This article will guide you through the best ways to hire remote talent in Germany, whether through an EOR or an alternative solution.